Inheritance in Python

 dispSides() for class

-If an attribute is not found in the class, search continues to the base class.
+If an attribute is not found in the class itself, the search continues to the base class.
 This repeats recursively, if the base class is itself derived from other classes.

 In the above example, notice that